raphael-proust/OGL-SRD5/pages/06.classes/default.md

 ### Blindsense

-Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 10 feet of you.
+Starting at 14th level, if you are able to hear, you are aware of the location of any hidden or invisible creature within 3m of you.

 ### Slippery Mind